Nomad-Free-Talent/newwork/README.md

 ### Data Storage

 - **In-Memory Storage**: For this demo, data is stored in memory using `Arc<RwLock<HashMap>>` for thread-safe access.
+- **Migration System**: Initial data seeding is handled by migrations (`src/migrations.rs`).
+Migrations run automatically on server startup and are idempotent (won't duplicate data if run multiple times).
 - **Easy Database Migration**: The storage abstraction makes it straightforward to replace with a real database (PostgreSQL, MongoDB, etc.) without changing business logic.

 ### Frontend Architecture